-To take advantage of Windows Sync, use it with a Directory Server supplier in multi-master replication synchronized to a member of a Windows domain.
+To take advantage of Windows Sync, use it with a Directory Server supplier in multi-supplier replication synchronized to a member of a Windows domain.
 This propagates changes through both directory systems while keeping the information centralized and easy to maintain.
-It also makes it easier to master the data.
+It also makes it easier to manage the data.

 Figure 8.2.
-Multi-Master Directory Server — Windows Domain Synchronization
+Multi-Supplier Directory Server — Windows Domain Synchronization

 Only create one synchronization agreement to any given Windows domain.
-To propagate the changes and information synchronized from the Windows server throughout the Directory Server, create the synchronization agreement with a multi-master supplier, preferably a data master for the replication deployment.
+To propagate the changes and information synchronized from the Windows server throughout the Directory Server, create the synchronization agreement with a multi-supplier supplier, preferably a data supplier for the replication deployment.